HalabiDaniel/daniels-boilerplate/README.md

    - Go to **Settings** → **Billing** → **Customer portal**
    - Click **Activate test link** (for test mode)
    - Add your business details (name, email, privacy policy URL)
-   - Copy the portal URL and save it somewhere
+   - Make sure you see the customer portal URL.
+You don't need to put this anywhere, the website will automatically retrieve it if you enabled it.

 5. **Add your API keys**.
 Back in the Stripe Dashboard, find your **Publishable Key** and **Secret Key** under your API keys.
 Copy both to your `.env.local` file.